CosmicHorrorDev/vdf-rs/keyvalues-parser/README.md

 - Not respecting the ordering of key-value pairs, where the pairs are stored in a `BTreeMap` that sorts the values based on the key
 - Because of limitations in representing sequences, an empty `Vec` of values will be rendered as a missing keyvalue pair

+## `serde` support

+`Deserialize` is implemented for a handful of traits with the caveat that sequences can be problematic when going through the self-describing `serde` API's.
+This is most commonly encountered when trying to `serde(flatten)` to something like an `Obj` where it will fail deserializing any field that's _not_ a sequence (so most of them...).

 ## Benchmarks

 A set of basic benchmarks can be found in the